-Note that CCTK_WARN is just a macro which expands to a call to an internal function.
-The macro automatically includes the thorn name, the source code file name and line number in the message.3 (For this reason it is important for Fortran code that capital letters are always used in order to expand the macro.)
+Note that CCTK_ERROR and CCTK_WARN are macros which expand to calls to an internal function.
+The macros automatically include the thorn name, the source code file name and line number in the message.3

 2As discussed in Section B3.1 of this manual, the Cactus warning level threshold is set with the -W or -warning-level command-line option when running Cactus; see Section B3.1.